himanshigautam-rgb/himanshigautam-rgb/README.md

 ---

-### 🧥 Invisibility Cloak Project
+### 🧥 [Invisibility Cloak Project](https://
--Developed a computer vision-based invisibility cloak using Python and OpenCV to simulate an invisibility effect.
+- Developed a computer vision-based invisibility cloak using Python and OpenCV to simulate an invisibility effect.
--Captured the static background and applied color detection to mask the red cloak.
+- Captured the static background and applied color detection to mask the red cloak.
--Replaced the masked region with the background to create a real-time cloak effect.
+- Replaced the masked region with the background to create a real-time cloak effect.
--Implemented image processing techniques like masking, color space conversion, and bitwise operations.
+- Implemented image processing techniques like masking, color space conversion, and bitwise operations.

 **Tools**: Python, OpenCV, NumPy, Computer Vision
 <p align="center">